 Comprehensive assessment supports accurate identification of need and informs classroom practice.

-The effectiveness of classroom teaching is taken into account before assuming a pupil has SEND.
+The effectiveness of classroom teaching is taken into account and the Brent Graduated Approach four step approach (as outlined in our SEND policy) is carefully implemented to ensure that children are provided with all possible resources before assuming that they have SEND.